Print Help & Test Pages

 "I downloaded the file, but it is a jumbled mess.
 The pages I'm looking at on my computer screen don't even go together!"

 Yes, at first glance, the pages may appear to be out of order.
 I promise you, this is intentional.
-In all sizes except for full letter, the printable has been designed in a "booklet" style format.
+In all sizes except for full letter and Classic Happy Planner, the printable has been designed in a "booklet" style format.
 That means, once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) and then cut or fold the stack in half to "close" the booklet and all the pages WILL be in the correct order.

 "Can I print these on US Letter size paper?
 What about US Legal size paper?
 What about A4 size paper?"